jawad1505/aws-solution-architect/Databases/Readme.md

   * start with 10 GB, scales in 10GB increments to 64 TB
   * Compute resources can scale upto 32 vCPUs and 244 Gb memoery
   * 2 copies of your DB is contained in each AZ, with minimum 3 AZ.
 Total 6 copies
-  * upto 15 replicas, where MYSQL allow upto 5 replicas
+  * upto 15 replicas, where MYSQL allow upto 5 replicas, Postgress allow upto 1
   * In region replication only, where MYSQL cross Region
+  * Automated failover is only available for only aurora

   #### Aurora SERVERLESS
    * is an on demand autoscaling configuration for the Aurora.